-Letterlike and currency symbols, as well as number forms including superscripts and subscripts, are typically subject to the same font and style changes as the surrounding text.
+Letterlike and currency symbols, as well as numerals, superscripts, and subscripts, are typically subject to the same font and style changes as the surrounding text.
 Where square and enclosed symbols occur in East Asian contexts, they generally follow the prevailing type styles.